koukibadr/Bottom-Picker/README.md

   ///the width that will be applied to the button
   ///if the buttonWidth is null the button will be rendered with null final double? buttonWidth;

-  ///the button text style, will be applied on the button's text final TextStyle? buttonTextStyle;

-  ///display button icon
-  ///by default it's true
-  ///if you want to display a text you can set [displayButtonIcon] to false final bool displayButtonIcon;

-  ///a single color will be applied to the button instead of the gradient
-  ///themes
-  ///
-  final Color? buttonSingleColor;

   ///the bottom picker background color,
   ///by default it's white